 When an application sends requests to IG or requests services from IG, IG is server-side.
 IG is acting as a server of the application, and the application is acting as a client.

-port: array of configuration expression<numbers>, required
+port: array of configuration expression < numbers >, required tls: ServerTlsOptions reference, optional vertx: object, optional

 One or more ports on which IG is connected.
 When more than one port is defined, IG is connected to each port.